naeruru/mimiuchi/README.md

 in no particular order...
 - more customization for text window
 - ~~better intermediate text results~~ ✅
-- support more languages
-- text-to-speech (voice suggestions? let me know!)
+- text-to-speech
 - VRChat text shader support (sending character data to float params)
 - add ability to export settings/transcripts
-- better webkit/safari support
+- ~~better webkit/safari support~~✅
 - Spotify support(maybe)
-- OBS websocket support
+- OBS websocket and 'text source' support
-- add button toggles (for example quick language switching via gamepad/keyboard inputs)
+- option for second 'control panel' type screen with focus on quick switching between settings
 - better generic osc support
 - DeepL translation support
+- webhook/websocket customization to connect to other apps that aren't related to me
+- more TTS/STT options (for standalone desktop experience)
+- documentation

 ## Download
 See the [release page](https://github.com/naexris/mimiuchi/releases) to install the latest version of the desktop app.
 The desktop version lets you use additional features like OSC.